Piotr Steinkeller: Life

-He was the son of Józefina, née Frey and Piotr Steinkeller descended from Pomeranian nobility.
-The family being of Roman Catholic observance, migrated to the Tyrol at the time of the Reformation, and later moved to Vienna.
+Of German origin, he was the son of Józefina (née Frey) and Piotr Steinkeller, descended from Pomeranian nobility.
+The family being Roman Catholic, they migrated to the Tyrol at the time of the Reformation, and later moved to Vienna.
 In mid 18th century, Steinkeller's grandfather arrived in Kraków to open a wholesale business in spices.
 The family business carried on into the next generation, headed by the following Piotr, who died prematurely in 1813, leaving a widow with 5 children.
 At that stage Piotr Antoni was sent to Vienna to study international trade and to do an internship in banking.
 He returned to Kraków in 1818 and took over the management of the family business.

 From the start he evinced great energy and inventiveness.
 He proceeded to make local investments in Kraków Free State.
 In 1822 he bought a mining concession near Jaworzno, where he built a coal mine and a zinc smelting factory that he named "Józefina" after his mother.
 It became the scene of his broad range of economic interests as he proved himself a pioneer in the industrial field.
 He made contracts for an uninterrupted supply of raw materials from the open-cast zinc mine in Długoszyn and leased further zinc ore deposits in Byczyna.
 He established a state-of-the-art Zinc production-line that employed around 80 people.
 He was a social innovator in relation to his work-force: he brought in signed work contracts outlining the rights and obligations of both parties and provided accommodation for the workers.
 For that purpose he erected an estate for his employees – this became the foundation of today's Niedzieliska district.
 He also initiated a scheme to build a miners' hospital in Jaworzno and equipped the first industrial Fire service in the area.